HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-schema-usability.md

 *Highlight other possible approaches to delivering the value proposed in this RFC.
 What other designs were explored?
 What were their advantages?
 What was the rationale for rejecting alternatives?*

+Core, type and module schemas could be maintained in separate documents for authoring but could be compiled as described above when they are published.
+This would provide two views of the schema.
+One for metadata developers and one for users and components trying to interpret the schema.

+This solution was discounted for the following reasons:
+1. Tooling would be required to implement this solution
+1. The implementation would be even more complex than the current one.
+1. How would module and core versions be tracked if they weren't published.